ISUgenomics/geospatialworkbook/Workshops/Tutorial1_Image_Processing_Essentials_Boucheron.md

 print('    Max: '+str(I_camera_rgb[:,:,2].max()))
 ```

+    Max and min values of the image:
+        Min: 7
+        Max: 253
+    Max and min values of the red channel:
+        Min: 7
+        Max: 253
+    Max and min values of the green channel:
+        Min: 7
+        Max: 253
+    Max and min values of the blue channel:
+        Min: 7
+        Max: 253

 ## <span style='color:Green'> Your turn:  </span>
 We expect that the three color channels in this `I_camera_rgb` image are identical.
 Print out a small portion of the image to verify this to yourself.